qpfiffer/resume/pages/index.markdown

 * It's been running 24/7 with no issues
 * Even makes thumbnails of images!

 ## Work Experience

 ### Nike Innovation Accelerator - Senior Backend Web Developer

 #### December 2016 - May 2018

-* Worked alone to implement the entire backend for a market-to-market fitness application
+* Worked alone to implement the entire backend for a market-to-market fitness application first in Django, then later with node.js.
 * Extensive AWS experience - Elastic Beanstalk, Lambda, RDS, EC2, etc.
 * PostgreSQL, deployment, querying, data modeling, optimization
 * Relied heavily on GraphQL for backend, extended both with Python and node.js